devFNL/devFNL/README.md

 # Hello there! :wave:

 I'm a Graphic Designer from Argentina, currently on my journey to become a Full Stack Developer.
 My actual knowledge includes Java, Hibernate, MySQL, HTML, CSS, and JavaScript.
 Currently, I'm diving deeper into React, TypeScript, and Spring. </br>
-I'm excited to apply my skills to real-world challenges and embark on a fulfilling career. </br>
-Let's join hands to create meaningful projects and keep growing in the world of development! 🚀
+I'm excited to apply my skills to real-world challenges and embark on a fulfilling career, creating meaningful projects and keep growing in the world of development! 🚀